 Savvy in Somerset

 Fiona from Savvy in Somerset is someone else I now consider to be a friend.
-She also started blogging after doing Emma’s introduction to blogging course and challenge.
 She has way exceeded me in success, even with taking time out to have a baby, but she is always more than happy to help me out and give me top tips and suggestions.
 On her blog, she shares a lot about saving money, with a focus on grocery shopping and meal planning.
 She is brilliant at this as she used to be a chef so her savvy recipes are amazing!
 If sweet treats are your thing – check out her post about making home-made Dominos style cookies!

 Ruth Makes Money

 Ruth from Ruth Makes Money gave up her full-time job 8 years ago and works primarily as a freelance writer.
 She has now started blogging and shares all her top tips for become a full-time freelancer.
 She also shares about other ways of making money from side hustles including matched betting through to reselling.
 She also now has a very successful writing course if that is your thing.
 Now she has been blogging for a year she uses her experience to help others too!
 She has been featured in the national press and now runs several successful blogs.

 Clare from My Money Cottage combines being a personal finance blogger with being a mum.
 Unlike singletons like me, her content has a real family feel and has lots of content about saving money as a family by doing things like meal planning and discounts on family days out.
 She has an awesome post about 101 side hustles for those “I need money” moments which we are all too familiar with!
 She works on her blog around work and family commitments, and also works on other successful blogs and websites.

 The Money Fox (previously From Pennies to Pounds)

 Fran from The Money Fox (previously From Pennies to Pounds) shares all things personal finance, from dealing with your finances when becoming a single parent, through to making extra money by dog sitting.